 TGay Editor: Change the paragraph starting at P207L17 as follows (#2307)

 The responder shall send a MIMO BF Setup frame a SIFS following the reception of the MIMO BF Setup frame from the initiator.
 The TA field and the RA field of the MIMO BF Setup frame shall be set to the MAC address of the responder and the initiator, respectively.
 The MIMO BF Setup frame shall indicate a unique dialog token in the Dialog Token field for identifying SU-MIMO BF training.
 In the MIMO Setup Control element of the MIMO BF Setup frame, the SU/MU, Non-reciprocal/Reciprocal MIMO Phase and Initiator fields shall be set to 0.
 The L-TX-RX field and the Requested EDMG TRN-Unit M field shall indicate the number of TRN subfields requested for receive AWV training in the following initiator SMBT subphase.
 The number of transmit sector combinations requested for the responder link (Ntsc(R)) shall be indicated in the Number of TX Sector Combinations Requested subfield of the MIMO FBCK-REQ field.
 Whether time domain channel response is requested as part of SU-MIMO BF feedback shall be indicated in the Channel Measurement Requested subfield of the MIMO FBCK-REQ field.
 If the time domain channel response is requested as part of SU-MIMO BF feedback, the Channel Measurement Requested subfield of the MIMO FBCK-REQ field shall be set to 1 and the Number of Taps Requested subfield of the MIMO FBCK-REQ field shall indicate the number of channel taps requested in time domain channel response.
-In case of channel aggregation, the Channel Aggregation Requested subfield of the MIMO FBCK-REQ field should be set to 1.
+The Channel Aggregation Requested subfield of the MIMO FBCK-REQ field shall be set to the same value as its counterpart in the MIMO BF Setup frame received from the initiator.
 Additionally, based on the SNRs of the transmit sectors collected from the initiator in the SISO phase, the responder may select a subset of candidate transmit sectors per DMG antenna to reduce the responder SMBT training time.
 Each DMG antenna should have the similar number of candidate transmit sectors in order to avoid biasing a DMG antenna.

 9.4.2.260 MIMO Poll Control element